ceumicrodata/mETL/README.md

 ### Version 1.0

-- .0: First stable release with full documentation.
+- .0: First stable release with full documentation and running time reduction on OrderModifier.

 ### Version 0.1.8
 - .0: Minor, but usefull changes